Dramedy (Entourage): Plot

-Vince (Adrian Grenier) continues hanging up with Scott (Scott Caan), frustrating Eric (Kevin Connolly).
+Vince (Adrian Grenier) continues hanging out with Scott (Scott Caan), frustrating Eric (Kevin Connolly).
 Eric then takes Drama (Kevin Dillon) to meet writer Roger Jay (Jeff Garlin), who offers a sitcom script to Drama.
 Drama is unwilling to work in a sitcom, although he finds himself drawn to the story through his timing.

 Melissa (Perrey Reeves) starts ignoring Ari (Jeremy Piven), as he is still working with Lizzie (Autumn Reeser).
 Ari informs his staff that he is working on owning a Los Angeles-based team for the NFL, which is met with a positive response.
 However, Lizzie asks to be promoted to Andrew's position of head of television, especially as Andrew is currently on rehabilitation.
 Ari refuses, prompting Lizzie to tell Barbara (Beverly D'Angelo), threatening to quit if she does not get the promotion.
 Despite Barbara ordering him to do it, Ari refuses, and Lizzie quits.
 Turtle (Jerry Ferrara) realizes that his business is now losing money.
 When he tells the girls he will have to cut their salary in half, they decide to quit instead, ending his business.
 He meets with Alex (Dania Ramirez), and she convinces him in accompanying her to Mexico to make money.

 Needing an actor to play his on-screen brother, Johnny asks Yagoda (William Fichtner) for help, and he in turn convinces John Stamos to sign.
 Vince accompanies Scott to an auction, where he decides to buy a $250,000 dinosaur head owned by Adrian Peterson.
 During this, Scott introduces him to Randall Wallace, who offers Vince the chance to play Air-Walker on a film.
 Vince then decides to throw a party at his mansion, where Eric angrily arrives upon learning that Scott is now making offers to Vince.
 Eric and Scott get into a small fight, until Eric pushes Scott, causing him to accidentally break the dinosaur head.